Eagle: 10 Surprising Facts about the Raptor

 Eagles are distinguished by their ability to adapt to the types of toxic bacteria that they ingest.
 On the other hand, we find that its digestive system has the strength and ability to coexist with types of bacteria that are deadly to many living things, and these bacteria, in turn, were able to withstand the harsh conditions of the eagle’s digestive canal.

-They also contribute to the breakdown of nutrients inside the alimentary canal, and surprisingly, when the bacteria found in the faeces of some vultures living in the Copenhagen Zoo were analyzed, whose diet is similar to that of the rest of the birds of prey in the garden.
+They also contribute to the breakdown of nutrients inside the alimentary canal, and surprisingly, when the bacteria found in the faeces of some vultures living in the Copenhagen Zoo were analysed, whose diet is similar to that of the rest of the birds of prey in the garden.

 It was found that its faeces contained bacteria similar to those found in the faeces of free vultures that feed on carrion, while it was different from the faeces of birds that share the same diet in the garden.
 This raises the idea that the nature of the eagle’s digestive system may have more influence on the bacterial contents of the gut than the eagle’s diet.
 Previous findings indicate that the relationship between microbiota and digestion in the vulture is more complex than previously thought.